 What is the file size limit for Dropbox and Google Drive?

-Google Drive’s file storage size limit is 30TB, while Dropbox has no limits on file size storage.
+Google Drive file size limits for storage is 30TB, while Dropbox has no limits on file size storage.
 Upload large files to Google Drive and Dropbox quickly using MASV’s integration.

 What is the file size limit for MASV?